suhrig/arriba/documentation/input-files.md

 3:190967119	7:77868317	-	-
 ```

 In case of the Variant Call Format, the file must comply with the [VCF specification for structural variants](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
 In particular, Arriba requires that the `SVTYPE` field be present in the `INFO` column and specify one of the four values `BND`, `DEL`, `DUP`, `INV`.
 In addition, for all `SVTYPE`s other than `BND`, the `END` field must be present and specify the second breakpoint of the structural variant.
+Structural variants with single breakends are silently ignored.

 Arriba checks if the orientation of the structural variant matches that of a fusion detected in the RNA-Seq data.
 If, for example, Arriba predicts the 5' end of a gene to be retained in a fusion, then a structural variant is expected to confirm this, or else the variant is not considered to be related.